WRTO (AM): Spanish contemporary and regional Mexican

+Spanish talk and sports

 In October 2003, the station's call sign was changed to WRTO, and it began airing Spanish-language talk programming, which Univision Radio had moved from AM 560 WIND.
 It became a full time Spanish-language news/talk station in February 2004.
 WRTO became a part of the Univision America talk radio network on July 4, 2012.
 While the network itself ceased operations in 2015, WRTO aired remnants of Univision America's programming, as well as its local news, sports, and weather.
 On March 16, 2017, the station switched to a Spanish language all-sports format, as an affiliate of Univision Deportes.

-WRTO was one of eighteen radio stations that TelevisaUnivision sold to Latino Media Network in a $60 million deal announced in June 2022, approved by the Federal Communications Commission (FCC) that November, and completed in January 2023.
+WRTO was one of eighteen radio stations that TelevisaUnivision sold to Latino Media Network in a $60 million deal announced in June 2022, approved by the Federal Communications Commission (FCC) that November, and completed on December 30, 2022.
 Under the terms of the deal, Univision agreed to continue programming the station for up to one year under a local marketing agreement.

+In December 2024, WRTO began airing Spanish adult contemporary and regional Mexican music during the day while maintaining the TUDN Radio Spanish sports format at night.